sopyb/brawlhallaRewardsBot/readme.md

 The script spawns a Chromium window to load the Brawlhalla twitch channel whenever a stream is scheduled to start.

 ## Prerequisites
+* Windows or Linux... if any mac user wants to use this please contact me I don't own a mac so I can't find chrome paths ❤️
 * Node 16+
 * Chromium (Google Chrome)
 * Being logged into a twitch account in your browser